utiasDSL/crazyflow/docs/installation.md

 ```

 ## Developer install (recommended for contributors)
 Use [pixi](https://pixi.sh/) to create a reproducible development environment that also installs submodules in editable mode.
+This requires some 64 bit linux distribution to work.

 1. Clone the repo (with submodules)
 ```bash